Anthropic’s new paper was the highlight of the day:

 - Networking Needs for Monster VRAM:

-suggested that speeds would need to be very high, with technologies like Infiniband at 400Gbps or high-speed Ethernet around 200Gbps as potential solutions. - First Finetuning Experience a Breeze with Axolotl:
+@yamashipondered about the required networking to connect multiple nodes for a hypothetical 400GB VRAM setup with RTX 4090.@caseus_suggested that speeds would need to be very high, with technologies like Infiniband at 400Gbps or high-speed Ethernet around 200Gbps as potential solutions. - First Finetuning Experience a Breeze with Axolotl:

-praised the Axolotl platform for making their first finetuning experience straightforward and for abstracting the complex elements. - Exploring Costly Networking: When considering the type of networking for linking multiple GPU nodes,
+@ragingwater_praised the Axolotl platform for making their first finetuning experience straightforward and for abstracting the complex elements. - Exploring Costly Networking: When considering the type of networking for linking multiple GPU nodes,

-remarked that such solutions might be as expensive as the GPUs themselves given that Infiniband can be very costly. - Curiosity About Pretraining Configurations:
+@yamashiremarked that such solutions might be as expensive as the GPUs themselves given that Infiniband can be very costly. - Curiosity About Pretraining Configurations:

-queried the group about the specific configurations needed for pretraining models. - Give Agent-Search a Whirl:
+@dangfuturesqueried the group about the specific configurations needed for pretraining models. - Give Agent-Search a Whirl:

-, encouraging feedback. - Google’s AMIE AI Passes a Doctor Turing Test:
+@caseus_invited members to test out the@agent-searchin channel<#1117282691121954836>, an internet-connected RAG agent developed by@695032437444706368, encouraging feedback. - Google’s AMIE AI Passes a Doctor Turing Test:

-shared a link (AMIE - the AI Doctor) reporting that Google’s medical LLM, AMIE, outperformed live doctors in quality of care as rated by specialists and “patients” during live text interactions.
+@noobmaster29shared a link (AMIE - the AI Doctor) reporting that Google’s medical LLM, AMIE, outperformed live doctors in quality of care as rated by specialists and “patients” during live text interactions.

 Links mentioned: